-- You can play around with the middle cheese layer if you wish (try cottage cheese if you don't have ricotta, for example, add mozzarella to the middle layer, or leave one of the cheeses out if you need to), or use a different herb blend.
+- You can play around with the middle cheese layer if you wish.
+Try cottage cheese if you don't have ricotta, for example, add mozzarella to the middle layer, leave one of the cheeses out if you need to, or use a different herb blend.
 The cheese layer is fairly tangy from the cream cheese and ricotta.

-- Try swapping the mozzarella for a mozza/cheddar blend.
+- Try swapping the mozzarella topping for a mozza/cheddar blend.

-- Assemble it up to a day ahead, refrigerate, then bake according to recipe below (you may need to add a few more minutes onto bake time to ensure the middle is nice and hot).
+- Simply assemble the casserole up to a day ahead, refrigerate, and then bake according to instructions below.
+You may need to add a few more minutes onto the baking time to ensure the middle is nice and hot.

-- Tools: I use these tongs for all sorts of recipes (including this one), and I grated the parmesan with my Microplane zester/grater.
+- I use these tongs for all sorts of recipes, including this one, and I grated the parmesan with my Microplane zester/grater.

-Questions about this million dollar spaghetti casserole recipe?
+Questions about this million dollar spaghetti casserole?
 Have you ever tried it?
-Let me know in the comments below.
+Let me know in the comments below!

 Million Dollar Spaghetti

 - 1 (17.6 ounce/500g package) Italian sausages crumbled (see note)